www.kawakib.com

 finger cymbals

 Yay!
-But, if Rolls are too fast for you to play well yet, just do Doubles, like we did with the Ayub pattern in the last issue.
+But, if Rolls are too fast for you to play well yet, just do Doubles, like we did with the Ayub pattern in the last article.

 For a more advanced sound, change the first half of your sequence to counterpoint the accents of Chifti-telli by playing a syncopated pattern like: 1-3-1-3-1.
 It almost LOOKS the same as the ones we did above, but it’s very different in the sound.
 Then choose whichever pattern you wish for the second half - Single claps, Doubles, or Rolls.
 Figure 3, below: